KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Tool / Product

+ - Measure number of times a task was unable to be started due to missing detail

+## Stop changing tasks and priorities

+### Personal

+ - Refuse to change task without approval by management
+ - Do not engage directly with the customer work requests on Slack - forcefully redirect the customer to PM

+### Business

+ - Prevent customers from being able to mandage changes to task / priority this during a sprint - committed delivery

+### Tool / Product

+ - Measure how many times priorities / tasks change within a sprint

+## Get rid of slow development environments, jumping through hoops, lack of existing documentation

+### Personal

  -

-## Stop changing tasks and priorities
+### Business

+ -

+### Tool / Product

+ -

 ---

-- Stop changing tasks and priorities
-- Get rid of slow development environments, jumping through hoops, lack of existing documentation
 - Understand the problem from the outside
 - Don't reinvent the wheel
 - Stop creating / maintaining overly-complex engineered systems